nikksno/MacHete/README.md

 2. Perform the initial setup [language, region, user, etc...]
 3. Retire.
 You've done your job.

+## Getting ready

+Whatever you'll be doing I highly recommend using the following setup and software:

+1. A Mac workstation, which is a normal mac [not the server] possibly freshly installed and with no customizations.
+2. An external drive.
+This will allow you to easily have everything you need on any other workstations you might work on.
+Apple tools fail often and keep failing afterwards.
+You'll likely have to rotate workstation or format it sooner or later.
+Trust me.
+3. A backup utility to make a clone [a 1 to 1 exact copy] of your external drive, either to another external drive or to some remote storage.
+I highly recommend [Carbon Copy Cloner](http://bombich.com) [not free - 30 day trial], but if you don't want to spend the cash you can achieve the same result from the command line using the rsync tool, losing the benefits of the gui [obviously ;], easy scheduling, and other stuff.

+If you'll be going with an Imaging or Imaging + Profiling approach you'll also need:

+4. The superb [AutoDMG](https://github.com/MagerValp/AutoDMG/releases).
+Download the dmg for the latest release from the linked page.
+Copy the app from inside the disk image to the root of the Macs folder on your external drive.
+5. The amazing [first-boot-pkg](https://github.com/grahamgilbert/first-boot-pkg).
+Press Clone or Download > Download ZIP, open the zip, and copy all contents to the 02 > 02 > 03 folder [except for the readme.md file].
+6. The epic [Iceberg](http://s.sudre.free.fr/Software/Iceberg.html).
+Download it and copy the mpkg from inside the disk image to the root of the Macs folder on your external drive.
+Also open said mpkg and install it to your workstation.
+You'll have to actually reinstall Iceberg if you change workstation, as it's not a self-contained app, and cannot therefore be executed as is from the external drive.

+If you'll be creating your own software packages for the reasons listed above you'll also need:

+1. [Composer](https://www.jamf.com/products/jamf-composer/), which basically takes a snapshot of a workstation's system before and after an event, and bundles all the differences between the two snapshots [the delta] in an installable package.
+You can use it to package deltas that include any kind of activity that is written to disk by the system [software installations, licence registrations, preference modifications, etc...].
+Free alternatives never worked in my experience as they were largely outdated or buggy.

 ## How to actually fucking do this

 ### Note about Imaging + Profiling